amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Forget PLG, forget sales-led growth.
 The real game is **Product-Led Acquisitions (PLAs)**—and it's not just for PE firms anymore.

 Here's what's happening: While Blackstone and KKR have devolved into tweaking supply chains and offshore staffing for marginal EBITDA improvements, AI-native startups discovered something better.
-You can buy a dusty old business for 3-5x EBITDA, plug in AI orchestration, fire 94% of the staff, and flip it for 25x.
+You can buy a dusty old business for 3-5x EBITDA, plug in AI orchestration, replace most of the staff with AI (we're seeing it settle around 85% automation with 15% human oversight), and flip it for 25x.
 Not in five years.
 In eighteen months.

 The old PE playbook was about transformation through operational excellence.
 The new playbook is transformation through architectural inversion—let AI run the business while humans become the trust layer.
 Every company becomes an API.
 Every process becomes a callable function.
 The org chart dissolves into service architecture.

 **Why now?** Because technology finally stopped being a cost center and became the entire business.
 That insurance broker processing claims?
 Replace their 120 employees with 8 humans and an AI orchestrator.
 That accounting firm?
 It's now Pilot—not selling software but *being* your accounting department at 1/100th the cost.

-**The 94/6 ratio** isn't a choice—it's where physics, economics, and trust intersect.
-Push past 95% automation and customers freak.
-Stay below 90% and you're leaving money on the table.
-Every successful transformation lands here naturally.
+**The trust layer pattern** we keep seeing: transformations in 2024 naturally settle around 85% AI automation with 15% human oversight—not because anyone planned it, but because that's where our current infrastructure, customer trust, and economics intersect.
+Push past 90% with today's tools and trust evaporates.
+Stay below 80% and you're leaving money on the table.
+Call it the trust layer—that essential 15% human element that makes the automation socially acceptable while we build better systems.

 **The arbitrage is massive** because of the accounting firm paradox: Partners billing $500/hour for $50/hour junior work will never buy your $0.50 AI solution.
 They ARE the inefficiency.
 So you don't sell to them—you buy them, gut them, and capture the entire value chain.

 This isn't just for growth-stage companies with $500M war chests.
 Early-stage startups can play too.
 Buy that 50-year-old insurance broker with 5,000 customers (that's $0 CAC), their regulatory licenses (10 years to get from scratch), and their context (every edge case ever).
 You just bought a warm start that no amount of venture funding could create.

 The timeline is compressed: We're in the secret transformation phase now (2024-2025).
-By 2027, the 94/6 ratio will be table stakes.
+By 2027, today's trust layer pattern—roughly 85% automation—will evolve as infrastructure improves and society adapts.
 Pure AI startups are already dead—GitHub Copilot loses $20/user/month, Jasper went from $1.5B to fire sale.
 You can't capture value selling inference.
 You capture value by owning the entire service.

 Welcome to the PLA era.
 It's like the 1980s LBO boom, except instead of financial engineering, it's AI engineering.
 And instead of decades, it's happening in dog years.